Jaden-Nix/moc-xchain-reactive/presentation/SCREEN_RECORD_SCRIPT.md

 1. **Refresh the page** - Make sure you're on latest version
 2. **Connect MetaMask to Sepolia** - Required for Update Price and Relay Price buttons to work
 3. **Have some ETH in your Sepolia wallet** - For the transactions
-4. **Open the terminal once** to test that it works before recording
+4. **Test the button once** - Click "Run Attack Simulation" once before recording to verify it works
 5. **Practice the timing** - Run through once without recording first

 ## Pro Tips

 - **Speak slowly** - Technical content needs time to sink in
 - **Point at things** - Move your cursor to show what you're talking about
-- **Pause for output** - Give attack simulation time to complete before talking
+- **Pause for output** - Give attack simulation 10-15 seconds to complete
 - **Show the TX hashes** - Zoom in on the addresses so judges can verify
-- **Don't rush the attack demo** - It's the most important part.
+- **Don't rush the attack demo** - It's the most impressive part.
 Let each rejection be clear
+- **The 100% stat is your proof** - Point at "Threat Detection: 100%" to prove all attacks were caught

 That's it.
+You now have a 5-minute demo script that shows:
+1. Legitimate price relay working ✓
+2. Attack simulation running ✓
+3. All attacks blocked ✓
+4. Threat detection at 100% ✓

-Screen record this and you've got a 5-minute demo ready to go.
+Screen record and you're done! 🎥